This article originally appeared on VICE Australia.

 The 27s are tasked with upholding the law of The Number and are the most feared and dedicated gang members.
 Their motifs often include weaponry, crossed cutlasses, and verses relating to the rule of law within The Number.

 The 28s are, traditionally, tasked with defending prisoner rights, usually through force, such as attacking prison officials should The Number not receive adequate attention and respect from authorities.
 They also dominate underlings, and non-gang members, by the use of sexual force.
 Motifs including obscene sexual scenes and penises are common.
-In contrast to the 26s, they work at night, and tattoos often relate to sonsak or Shonalanga, Afrikaans and Zulu for sunset, respectively.
+In contrast to the 26s, they work at night, and tattoos often relate to sonsak or Shonalanga, Afrikaans and Zulu for sunrise, respectively.

 What stood out to me is the juxtaposition involving hardened criminals and comical cartoon motifs.
 Despite some of the people I photographed having committed heinous crimes, many of them had joyful cartoon characters tattooed on their bodies.
 This is because, I’m told, comic strips in prison formed the basis for many stencils; in other words, very often imagery available to prisoners was limited to cartoons found in newspapers.